 For Glyphs, early MR is unnecessary: Shyvana has high natural MR from her natural stats and Dragonborn passive, and anyhow a jungler usually does not need MR prior to level 6.
 It's a choice between scaling MR and attack speed glyphs.
 Late game MR is essential in most games - even full AD opponents usually do some magic damage with Thunderlord's Decree - so I recommend some scaling MR, giving you a wider choice of boots and other defensive items.
 If you have MR runes, you can choose your main defensive items against physical damage, which is usually more important - for example these runes enable the powerful Ninja Tabi + Randuin's Omen combination to be taken most games, for essential defence against ADCs.
 Flat Cooldown Reduction glyphs are an alternative, for an even faster start: faster early clears are more aggressive because you get to invade or gank sooner (when you should certainly be on higher level than opponents) - and early help from runes is good, to get Shyvana ahead for the mid game.
-High elo win rates in Patch 6.23 show that builds with attack speed glyphs and quintessences have the highest win rate, around 60%.
+High elo win rates since Patch 6.23 show that builds with attack speed glyphs and quintessences have the highest win rate, around 60%.
 You can mix and match your glyphs, any combination of scaling MR, attack speed and CDR is good.
 If you're a Shyvana main with the luxury of multiple Rune Pages, you can pick scaling MR against heavy magic damage teams (for example a mage mid and a Nidalee jungler) and attack speed glyphs against a mainly physical damage team.